GoogleChrome/web.dev/src/site/content/en/blog/image-support-for-async-clipboard/index.md

 that is, image files that appear to be innocent, but—once decompressed—turn out to be huge.
 Even more serious than large images are specifically crafted malicious images that are designed to exploit known vulnerabilities in the native operating system.
-This is why we can’t just copy the image directly to the native clipboard, and why in Chrome we require that the image be transcoded.
+This is why we can't just copy the image directly to the native clipboard, and why in Chrome we require that the image be transcoded.

 The [specification](https://w3c.github.io/clipboard-apis/#image-transcode)
 therefore also explicitly mentions transcoding as a mitigation method:
-*“To prevent malicious image data from being placed on the clipboard, the image data may be transcoded to produce a safe version of the image.”*
+*"To prevent malicious image data from being placed on the clipboard, the image data may be transcoded to produce a safe version of the image."*
 There is ongoing discussion happening in the
 [W3C Technical Architecture Group review](https://github.com/w3ctag/design-reviews/issues/350)
 on whether, and how the transcoding details should be specified.